Why your broadband bill is about to get bigger

 "This year we are increasing our wholesale prices in line with the December CPI rate of 5.9 per cent," Enable spokesman Daniel Herd said.

-And Tuatahi Fast Fibre (formerly Ultrafast Fibre), which offers UFB fibre in several central North Island towns, has already decided on a round of increases.
+And Tuatahi First Fibre (formerly Ultrafast Fibre), which offers UFB fibre in several central North Island towns, has already decided on a round of increases.

 Spokeswoman Katy Ritchie said Tuatahi's wholesale prices would increase by 4 per cent from July 1.

-"We fully understand and acknowledge the continuing economic situation, with Covid-19 and high inflation impacting New Zealand consumer households," Ritche said.
+"We fully understand and acknowledge the continuing economic situation, with Covid-19 and high inflation impacting New Zealand consumer households," Ritchie said.

 "[But] Infrastructure networks are also exposed to these challenging inflationary pressures.
 The costs we incur in maintaining and operating our fibre broadband network - which is an essential service – are generally increasing.